tmatic-trading/crypto-platform/README.md

 bot: Bot
     An instance of a bot in the Bot class.
 side: str
     The Sell or Buy side of the order.
 If the parameter is omitted, both sides are returned.
 descend: bool
     If omitted, the data is sorted in ascending order by the value of ``transactTime``.
 If True, descending order is returned.
+in_list: bool
+    If True, the data is returned in a list, otherwise an OrderedDict is returned where the key is clOrdID.

 Returns
 -------
-OrderedDict
+OrderedDict | list
-    Orders are sorted by ``transactTime`` in the order specified in the ``descend`` parameter.
+    Orders are sorted by ``transactTime`` in the order specified in the descend parameter.
 The OrderedDict key is the clOrdID value.
 """
 ```